 - Ear infections

-Health concerns specific to Labradors:
+Health issues specific to Labrador retrievers:

 - Entropion: an abnormality of the eyelids in which the eyelid rolls inward, irritating the cornea.